iD Mobile review 2025: our expert view on the network

 Useful link: Get the full story on iD's Data Rollover

-iD Mobile have some of the most flexible overspending caps of all networks.
-While you can’t set it higher than £25, but you can set it in super flexible £1 increments between £0 - £25 and change it when you need.
+iD Mobile stand out as having some of the most flexible overspending limits around.
+You can set it in flexible £1 increments between £0 - £25 and change it when needed, but you can’t set it higher than £25.

 And iD offer lots of 1-month plans that let you switch up or down each month.
 They’re more flexible than their longer contracts, but are a bit higher in cost.
 Check their prices here to find the best deal for you.

-If you join iD on a SIM only contract then they won’t increase the monthly cost of your plan.
-That means you can enjoy their low costs without worrying about huge price hikes (they do up costs on their phone deals).
+iD also won’t increase the monthly cost of your plan on their SIM only contracts.
+So you can keep enjoying their low costs without worrying about your bill going up (they will increase costs on their phone deals).

 But you are missing out on things like unlimited social media and streaming data that VOXI offer and SMARTY’s 10% family plan discount.
 Still, iD offer a lot of benefits for a small budget network.